rishabhkjain/mmbl-track/README.md

 2. Install the required packages at the correct versions using:

 `$ pip2.7 install -r requirements.txt    `

+>To get the required packages, run:
+`$ pip2.7 freeze   `

+And copy the results into the requirements.txt file.
+Make sure to do this inside of an active virtualenv in Python2!

 ## Walkthrough
 Sample pipeline for analysis.
 Assume video files are grouped by amplitude for each sample in a test protocol.
 We will be analyzing test protocol a for this walkthrough.
 For example, `media/tpa/s1/a100` has multiple mp4 files inside it.
 All commands need to be run in the root directory where the scripts are located.